 33 Possibilities For The Lowly Sweet Potato As A Food For Preppers

-As a food for human consumption, the sweet potato has been, and always will be, held in very high esteem and its popularity will increase in this direction as we learn more about its many possibilities.
+As a food for human consumption, the sweet potato has been, and always will be, held in very high esteem and its popularity will increase.

 There is an idea prevalent that anybody can cook sweet potatoes.

 “This is a very great mistake, and the many, many dishes of ill-cooked potatoes that are placed before me as I travel over the South prompt me to believe that these recipes will be of value (many of which I have copied verbatim from Bulletin No. 129, U. S. Department of Agriculture).”

 The above bulletin so aptly adds the following:

 “The delicate flavor of a sweet potato is lost if it is not cooked properly.
 Steaming develops and preserves the flavor better than boiling, and baking better than steaming.
 A sweet potato cooked quickly is not well cooked.
 Time is an essential element.
 Twenty minutes may serve to bake a sweet potato so that a hungry man can eat it, but if the flavor is an object, it should be kept in the oven for an hour.”
 George Washington Carver

 Boil or steam like white potatoes without breaking the skin.
 If boiled, pour off the water as soon as done, cover the pot with a cloth and let stand on the back part of the range a few minutes before serving.

 Scrub with a brush and rinse with water until thoroughly clean.
 Bake like white potatoes, without breaking the skin.
 When done break the skin in one place in the form of a cross, forcing the meat partly out, cap with butter and serve.